MicroStrategy 9 promises voice queries, hyper-targeted intelligence

 It runs natively on Microsoft Azure and AWS, and new integrations for R and Python are available to allow data scientists to publish results back into MicroStrategy without leaving their preferred environments.

-The platform also includes pre-configured connectors to third-party data discovery tools such as Microsoft Power BI, Tableau, and Qlik.
+The platform also includes preconfigured connectors to third-party data discovery tools, such as Microsoft Power BI, Tableau, and Qlik.